Wednesday 15 November 1939

 German Opposition: Johann Georg Elser signs a full confession of his planting of the 8 November 1939 bomb at the Bürgerbräukeller.
 He does this after days of beatings and other forms of "interrogation."
 The confession does not survive the war, though related documents do.

-Further turmoil in the Reich provinces of Bohemia and Moravia (the former Czechoslovakia) continues.
+Further turmoil in the Reich provinces of Bohemia and Moravia (former Czechoslovakia) continues.
 It is related to the funeral of Jan Opletal, a medical student mortally wounded in Prague at the Independence day demonstrations of October 28.
-Reports of injuries and other casualties varies.
+Reports of injuries and other casualties vary.
 There may be summary executions.
-The Nazis do not tolerate very much dissent.
+The Germans do not tolerate very much dissent.

 Finland: Dr. Paasikivi is back in Helsinki and blames the Soviets for the failure of negotiations.
 The Soviet media engages in a strong denunciation of Finland.
 Stalin orders a huge buildup along the Finnish border.